Sitecore XM Cloud: Creating a FEaaS Component

 export default FEAASScripts;

 Open your Sitecore Content Editor and go to your site.
-Open up the Presentation/Available Renderings
+Open up the Presentation/Available Renderings folder.
+You should see one labeled FEaaS.

-If not, add one, and add the FEaaS Wrapper
+If not, add one, and add the FEaaS Wrapper rendering to the Renderings field.

-It can be found inLayout/Renderings/Foundation/Headless Experience Accelerator/FEaas
+It can be found inLayout/Renderings/Foundation/Headless Experience Accelerator/FEaas.

 If you don’t do this step, you will see this error when trying to add your FEaaS component later on: The component cannot be dropped into this placeholder.